 If you want to see that Golden Gate, that fog rolling in, those burrito joints in the Mission and the sidewalk flower stands in Noe Valley, San Francisco is calling.
 In the rest of this post, I’ll share what I’ve learned from my trips to SF as well as from living here.
 Based on my experience, you’ll discover the best things to do in San Francisco, how to get to SF and transit around the city, where to stay in San Francisco, and the best way to string it all together for an epic 3 days in San Francisco.
-I leave it up to you to decide how much you love San Francisco.
+I leave it up to you to decide how much you love the city once you’ve visited.

 Traveling to San Francisco